· Jack Young · Education · 16 min read

 Explain the function of computer hardware components (P1)

-Internal System Unit Components
+Internal System Components

 Motherboard